Kubernetes for Small Teams: When K8s Makes Sense

 Teams that have genuinely outgrown simpler tools deserve a serious evaluation.
 If deployment and operations are consuming more than 20 percent of engineering time and simpler tools cannot scale to meet your needs, Kubernetes may reduce that burden.
 The key word is "genuinely."
 If simpler tools could handle your scale but you prefer Kubernetes for other reasons, that is a different decision entirely.

 If you decide Kubernetes is right for your team, invest in learning it properly before running production workloads.
-The official Certified Kubernetes Administrator (CKA) certification provides a structured learning path covering essential concepts.
+The official Certified Kubernetes Administrator certification provides a structured learning path covering essential concepts.
 Starting with GKE is often easier because Google manages the control plane with less configuration friction than other providers.
 Focus on core concepts like pods, services, deployments, and ingress before exploring custom networking, operators, or custom resource definitions.

 Cost Considerations for UK-Based Small Teams